-If any one of these indicators of "satisfactory academic progress" is not fulfilled according to this schedule, a student is placed on academic probation for one year.
-STUDENTS ON ACADEMIC PROBATION ARE NOT AUTOMATICALLY ELIGIBLE TO RECEIVE FINANCIAL AID.
-During the probationary year the student must contact his/her mentor/advisor and the DCT to develop a proposed schedule for completion of all remaining mentor/advisor and the DCT to develop a proposed schedule for completion of all remaining degree requirements.
+If any one of these indicators of "satisfactory academic progress" is not fulfilled according to this schedule, a student is placed on academic probation for one year or for a time period specified by the Department and approved by GSAS.
+STUDENTS ON ACADEMIC PROBATION ARE NOT

+AUTOMATICALLY ELIGIBLE TO RECEIVE FINANCIAL AID.
+During the probationary time period the student must contact his/her mentor/advisor and the DCT to develop a proposed schedule for completion of all remaining degree requirements.
 A Degree Completion Schedule form is available in the department office.
 After obtaining the approval of the mentor/advisor and DCT, the student files the schedule with the Associate Chair for Graduate Studies.
 Acting upon the recommendation of the department, the Associate Dean of the Graduate School of Arts and Sciences determines the final schedule for completion.
 If students subsequently miss a deadline on an approved schedule, they risk having financial aid removed and/or being dropped from the program.

 Therefore, they must contact their mentor/advisor for approval of any changes.
 Students should appreciate that they are allowed only one probationary period during their academic tenure.